digitalbazaar/bedrock-ledger-storage-mongodb/README.md

 * callback(err, result) - the callback to call when finished.
   * err - An Error if an error occurred, null otherwise.
   * result - the genesis block.
-    * genesisBlock - the genesis block.
+    * genesisBlock - the genesis block and meta.

 ```javascript
 const options = {};